davecanderson/docs/docs/vue/gallery/autoquerygrid.md

 <CustomBooking />

 <h2 class="pt-8 mb-4 text-2xl font-semibold text-gray-900 dark:text-gray-100">
-  Displaying Referential Data
+  Data Reference Labels
 </h2>

 [AutoQuery](/autoquery-rdbms) is able to infer relationships from the [POCO References](/ormlite/reference-support) of your Data Models where if your DataModel includes `[Reference]` attributes so that its related Data is returned in your AutoQuery APIs, AutoQueryGrid will be able to make use of it to render the Contacts & Job Names and Icons instead of just the plain Foreign Key Ids.

-An example of this in the [JobApplications](https://blazor-gallery.servicestack.net/locode/QueryJobApplications) page which automatically displays the Job and Contact name instead of their ids, based on this DataModel DTO:
+An example of this in the [JobApplications](https://blazor-gallery.servicestack.net/locode/QueryJobApplications) DataModel DTO:

 ```csharp
 [Icon(Svg = Icons.Application)]